green-party-dublin-central/nh-web/site/content/post/fireworks.md

 * Diversionary approaches - COVID-19 means that any large scale gathering is not possible this year.
 In future years however, if possible, the Department should work with local authorities on local fireworks displays as a diversionary tactic.
 * North-South cooperation on preventing the sale of fireworks to Irish residents
 * Liaise with other police forces to learn best practices on the prevention of firework abuse e.g. [UK approach](/docs/Fireworks-Tackling-Misuse-PDF-Document-Opens-in-a-new-window-Government-Guidance.pdf)
-* Review wether application of a nominal excise tax would facilitate fireworks being being controlled under the Excise Movement Control System and targetted via extra physical checks on containers.
+* Review whether application of a nominal excise tax would facilitate fireworks being controlled under the Excise Movement Control System and targeted via extra physical checks on containers.

 \-----